-Colby-Sawyer is located on the crest of a hill in New London, New Hampshire, in the heart of the Lake Sunapee Region.
+Colby-Sawyer is located on the crest of a hill in New London, New Hampshire, in the heart of the Kearsarge/Lake Sunapee Region.
 The combination of beautifully maintained grounds and stately buildings creates an environment conducive to learning.
-Campus architecture ranges from the classic Georgian style of Colgate Hall to the contemporary architecture of the Susan Colgate Cleveland Library/Learning Center.
-The campus is safe, comfortable and accessible.
-Students can walk to all buildings without leaving the campus or requiring special transportation.
+Campus architecture ranges from the classic Georgian style of Colgate Hall to the rustic architecture of the Susan Colgate Cleveland Library/Learning Center.
+The campus is safe and comfortable, with all buildings on a central campus.

 Caretakers Cottage (1930)